 Ready to confront myself, I signed up for a silent meditation retreat in the verdant hills of Northern California.
 On the first day, upon receiving the schedule, I saw that each morning and afternoon would feature a guided practice of Qigong.

-A first lesson in Qi and "underdoing"
+The first lesson in Qi and "underdoing"

 On the first morning, our group of silent retreatants was greeted by a grey-haired, soft-spoken man, standing beautifully upright in his black martial arts uniform.
 He didn’t say much, proceeding instead to lead us in gentle, flowing, standing movements organized around the breath.
 He moved gracefully, fluidly, and the group mirrored his circular gestures.